jon-jacky/Piety/doc/analogies.md

 conventional operating system concepts and the Piety system.

-For now, Piety runs in an ordinary Python session running in a terminal on some host computer.
+For now, Piety runs in an ordinary Python session running in a terminal on a host computer.
 At this stage, Piety depends on the host operating system code running outside the Python session to provide access to the terminal and the file system.
 A long-range goal of the Piety project is to replace the host operating system with code that runs in a Python session on an otherwise bare machine.

 In the meantime, we avoid using the host operating system as much as we can.
 Our short-term goal is to create and run Python code entirely within Piety, using in-memory data structures instead of the host file system, and using multiple windows in our single terminal instead of the host desktop.
 This will enable Piety development to be largely self-hosted within the already existing Piety system.

-We will only need the host to initialize the Piety session and persist the results.
-The analogies described here apply to this interim system.
+This is how some traditional operating system contructs are realized in Piety:

-- **task**: In Piety, a collection of functions (actually, methods or any other callables) that can be invoked by a single kind of event (keyboard input, or timer expires, etc.).
+- **task**: In Piety, a collection of functions (or methods or any other callables) that can be invoked by a single kind of event (keyboard input, or timer expires, etc.).
 In Piety, functions that are invoked by events are called *handlers*.
 Piety runs an *event